 5. Award Blog Post

-Then the fifth is best in class.
-What they did was they actually had an award show, not an award show, but an awards blog post, or an awards thing where they awarded top products that they used in their installations throughout the year, and they had a couple of different categories, couple different classifications.
+Then the fifth is the best in class.
+What they did was they had an award show, not an award show, but an awards blog post, or an awards thing where they awarded top products that they used in their installations throughout the year, and they had a couple of different categories, a couple different classifications.